ntebis/EureddisionYoutubeLinkParser/README.md

-# Eureddision Youtub eLink Parser
+# Eureddision Youtube Link Parser
 A Youtube link parser and Youtube playlist Autogenerator.

 This script was made to make easier the collection of all links for the Eureddision Contest on reddit.
 [More info](https://www.reddit.com/r/Eureddision/wiki/faq)